 High School Scholarship Program

-Air Force ROTC Scholarship are available for qualified candidates and there are two ways to receive a scholarships.
+Air Force ROTC Scholarship are available for qualified candidates and there are two ways to receive a scholarship.
 The first is to apply for a scholarship out of high school.
-The deadline for the High School Scholarship Program is December 1 during the senior year of high school.
-Find out more regarding the application requirements at www.afrotc.com/scholarships.
+The deadline for the High School Scholarship Program is December 1 of the student’s senior year.
+For more information about the application requirements, visit the U.S. Air Force ROTC scholarship requirements page.

 In-College Scholarship Program